 Windows 10 offers Virtual Desktops, where you can create virtually any number of desktops.
 You get access to Taskbar, Start Menu, and so on.

 To create a Virtual Desktop, press the Task View button on the taskbar or use Windows + Tab.
-This will show the list of the running apps and an option of “New Desktop” with plus sign on the bottom right.
+This will show the list of the running apps and the option of “New Desktop” with a plus sign on the bottom right.

-Now, you can create any number of desktop, one after the other, and it will look like this.
+Now, you can create any number of desktops, one after the other, and it will look like this.